-B. Reunion Gate Team Members
+Reunion Gate Team Members

-The members of the Reunion Gate Team are responsible for greeting parents, guardians, and designees and reuniting them with their students at the designated reunion gate.
+The members of the Reunion Gate Team are responsible

+for greeting parents, guardians, and designees and

+reuniting them with their students at the designated

+reunion gate.

+Š

+Assignments:

+Team Members:

+1

+2.

+3

 - 1. Primary Responsibilities:

 - a.
 Greet parents/guardians or designees at the reunion gate providing them reassurance and directing them where to wait for their children.

 - b.
-Verify the authenticity of the student release tag.
+Verify the authenticity of the student release

 - c.
 Dispatch runners to assembly area to escort students to reunion gate.

 - d.
 Confirm students recognize the authorized parent/guardian or designee and require adult to sign student out of school.

 - e.
 Maintain Student Release Log, Appendix 2-2-8.
 And submit them to the Reunion Gate Team Leader.

 - f.
 Update Operations Officer as needed.

 - 2. Reports to: Operations Officer

 - 3. Authority: Release students to authorized parent/guardian or designee.

 - 4. Supplies:

 - a.
 Hand-held radio

 - b.
 Tables and chairs

 - c.
 Keys to reunion gate

 - d.
 Student Release Log

 - e.
 Pens/Pencils

-- 5. Assembly Location:
+5. Assembly Location:

-- a.
-Inside: \\\\\
+a.
+Inside:

-- b.
+b.
 Outside

-- i.
-Alternative 1: \\\\\
+i.
+Alternative 1:

-- ii.
-Alternative 2: \\\\\
+ii Altornativo 2: